Coming up next, our final news roundup and information overload hour.

 California, same thing.

-Florida spends twelve thousand per student.
+Florida spends $12,000 per student.

 They're number one in the country in their public school system.

-Number one, uh when COVID was happening, public schools under Ron DeSantis in Florida were open in August of 2020.
+Number one, when COVID was happening, public schools under Ron DeSantis in Florida were open in August of 2020.

 You're absolutely right, Sean.

-And this goes well beyond students being displaced for one or two days during this emergency because we have had an influx of millions of immigrants through the Biden administration, packing classrooms across the country with non-English speaking students who are demanding enormous resources.
+And this goes well beyond students being displaced for one or two days during this emergency because we have had an influx of millions of immigrants through the Biden administration packing classrooms across the country with non-English speaking students who are demanding enormous resources.

-And so they well, I'll add one other thing, Erica.
+Well, I'll add one other thing, Erica.

-I mean, you're you're right on the education front, you're right also on the athletic front.
+I mean, you're right on the education front.

 Completely unfair to American families and children.